 The Authority will pay Houston, on a monthly basis, its pro-rata share of operating and maintenance costs of the treated and untreated water facilities and transmission lines based on an annual operating budget.
 Such monthly payments will include an amount adequate to establish an operating reserve.
 The contract also provides the Authority with the option to purchase additional capacity in the future.
 The Authority paid Houston for purchased surface water during the current year.
-Pursuant to the contract, Houston engaged an independent auditor to calculate the true-up of operating costs for the fiscal years ending June 30, 2011, June 30, 2012, June 30, 2013, June 30, 2014 and June 30, 2015.
-As of December 31, 2015, the net amount owed to the Authority by the City of Houston for all five years is \$241,199, which has been recorded as Due from other governments in the Statement of Net Position.
+Pursuant to the contract, Houston engages an independent auditor to calculate the true-up of operating costs on an annual basis.
+As of December 31, 2016, the net amount owed to the Authority by the City of Houston for the true-up for the Houston's fiscal year ended June 30, 2016 is \$5,885,525, which has been recorded as Due from other governments in the Statement of Net Position.